realonecan/Multi-Agent-Orchestrator-TMAO/docs/PROJECT_VISION.md

 Anyone can run from any terminal on Earth.

-A system that looks simple on the surface — yet contains the architecture of a true collaborative AI lab.
+A system that looks simple on the surface — yet contains the architecture of a true collaborative automation platform.